 Grab Your FREE Ice Cream Cone Counting Cards Here

 Think you want to try out these counting cards with your own preschooler?
-Just click the image below and a pdf will be sent to you’re email.
+Just click the image below and a pdf will be sent to your email.

 I am Sarah, an educator turned stay-at-home mama of five!
 I am the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
 I’ve taught range of levels, including preschool and college, and a little bit of just about everything in between.
 Right now, my focus is teaching my children and running a preschool from my home.
 Credentials include: Bachelors in Art, Masters in Curriculum and Instruction